Moscow: Empire (1721–1917)

-After losing the status as capital, the population at first decreased, from 200,000 in the 17th century to 130,000 in 1750.
-But after 1750, the population grew tenfold over the remaining duration of the Russian Empire, reaching 1.8 million by 1915.
+After losing its status as capital, Moscow's population initially decreased—from 200,000 in the 17th century to 130,000 in 1750.
+However, after 1750, the population grew tenfold over the remaining duration of the Russian Empire, reaching 1.8 million by 1915.
 The 1770–1772 Russian plague killed up to 100,000 people in Moscow.
-By 1700, the building of cobbled roads had begun.
+By 1700, the construction of cobbled roads had begun.
 In 1730, permanent street lights were introduced, and by 1867 many streets had a gaslight.
 In 1883, near the Prechistinskiye Gates, arc lamps were installed.
-In 1741 Moscow was surrounded by a barricade 25 mi long, the Kamer-Kollezhskiy barrier, with 16 gates at which customs tolls were collected.
-Its line is traced today by several streets called val ("ramparts").
-In the early 19th century, the Arch of Konstantino-Elenensky gate was paved with bricks, but the Spassky Gate was the main front gate of the Kremlin and used for royal entrances.
+In 1741, Moscow was surrounded by a barricade 25 mi long, the Kamer-Kollezhskiy barrier, with 16 gates where customs tolls were collected.
+The barrier's line is traced in contemporary Moscow by several streets called val ("ramparts").
+In the early 19th century, the Arch of Konstantino-Eleninsky Gate was paved with bricks; however, the Spassky Gate was the primary front gate of the Kremlin and was used for royal entrances.
 From this gate, wooden and stone bridges stretched across the moat.
-Books were sold on this bridge and stone platforms were built nearby for guns – "raskats".
-The Tsar Cannon was located on the platform of the Lobnoye mesto.
-The road connecting Moscow with St. Petersburg, now the M10 highway, was completed in 1746, its Moscow end following the old Tver road, which had existed since the 16th century.
-It became known as Peterburskoye Schosse after it was paved in the 1780s.
-Petrovsky Palace was built in 1776–1780 by Matvey Kazakov.
-Between 1781 and 1804 the Mytischinskiy water pipe (the first in Russia) was built.
+Books were sold on this bridge, and stone platforms were built nearby for guns—"raskats".
+The Tsar Cannon was located on the Lobnoye mesto platform.
+The road connecting Moscow with Saint Petersburg—the M10 highway in contemporary Russia—was completed in 1746; the road's Moscow end followed the old Tver road, which had existed since the 16th century.
+The road became known as Peterburskoye Schosse after being paved in the 1780s.
+Petrovsky Palace was built in 1776–1780 by architect Matvey Kazakov.
+Between 1781 and 1804, the Mytischinskiy water pipe (the first in Russia) was built.